opensearch-project/opensearch-build/bundle-workflow/README.md

 Tests the OpenSearch bundle.

 This workflow contains integration, backwards compatibility and performance tests.

+More details around how this workflow is instrumented as part of CI CD, are covered [here](src/test_workflow/docs/README.md).

 Usage:
 ```bash